Aswathir26/Analysis-report-from-SonarQube/README.md

-# Do SAST and download Analysis report from SonarQube through pipeline
+# Do SAST and download Analysis report from SonarQube through azure pipeline

 **SAST**